connexcs/docs/docs/transcription.md

 You can navigate to a specific customer's account and add a Saved Query as an alert.

 You will either receive a call, text, or e-mail saying that the system has detected a particular word or phrase for a specific call.

+## Its a consistent query mechanism which deals in real-time and performs query on historic data.

+We currently make use of Unified Query Language.

+This whole search mechanism is [Vector Search](https://learn.microsoft.com/en-us/azure/search/vector-search-overview)